litentry/litentry-docs/src/introduction/tokenEconomy.md

 #### Data Matching Pre-Making:

- The Nodes in the network will now start to generate a list with randomly selected identities that have the required type of data.
+ The Off-chain worker in the network will now start to generate a list with randomly selected identities that have the required type of data.
 The length of the list is decided by the fees the data buyer selected to pay, the more data the buyer pays for, the bigger the list.
-The on-chain randomness makes sure that each time the result list will be different, <mark>thus incentivising the data buyer to make multiple queries.*I am not sure if my interpretation of this is correct*</mark>
+The on-chain randomness makes sure that each time the result list will be different, thus incentivising the data buyer to make multiple queries.<!-- <mark>*I am not sure if my interpretation of this is correct*</mark> correct. -->

 #### Data Selection:

  The selected list of identities is sent to the external storage.
 The data is aggregaed and sent back to the network and received by an off-chain worker.
 The off-chain worker will use the selection algorithms to get the most suitable identity data for the buyer.
-This data is then sent back to the buyer. <mark> The match winner will get the most of the fee paid by the buyer, others fee goes to the others in the list and data origin *I got totally lost here not sure who the match winner is*</mark>.
+This data is then sent back to the buyer.
+The match winner will get the most of the fee paid by the buyer, others fee goes to the others in the list and data origin <!-- <mark>*I got totally lost here not sure who the match winner is*</mark> the Litentry offchain worker will match the demander and provider.
+Then the staker validotrs are responded to validate the data.-->.
 Litentry will earn a small part of the fees paid.

 ### 2. Target Identity Query